 In ArcGIS Online, you work with geographic data through layers.
 Layers, also called web layers, are logical collections of geographic data that are used to create maps and scenes; they are also the basis for geographic analysis.
 For example, a building layer may represent a collection of campus buildings and include attributes that describe each building's properties, such as the name of the building, what type of building it is, the size of the building, and other potential attributes.
 Additional examples of layers include earthquake epicenters, historical traffic patterns, terrain, 3D buildings, and parcels.

 The fundamental types of data that can be displayed in a map are features and imagery.
 Different types of layers have different capabilities.
-For example, publishing data in a CSV file creates a feature layer.
-Feature layers give you the ability to query and edit features in client applications and manage access to the actual data.
+For example, publishing data in a comma-separated values (.csv) file creates a feature layer.
+Using feature layers, you can query and edit features in client applications and manage access to the data.

 Types of web layers

 Layers represent geographic features such as points, lines, polygons, imagery, surface elevation, cell-based grids, or virtually any data feed that has location—for example, weather gauges, traffic conditions, security cameras, and tweets.
 The type of layer determines how you can interact with the layer's data.
 For example, you can view and query the data in a feature layer to see a feature's attributes.
 You may also be able to edit the data represented by the feature layer.
 With tile layers, you only see tiled images of the features.

 In an ArcGIS portal, web layers are categorized by the type of data they contain—for example, elevation, feature, or imagery.
 This helps make the connection to what is displayed in the map.
 Icons also help show the type of data in the layer.
 The source of web layers is described on the item page.